moise-mulungu/mixed-react-projects/project-info/portfolio/web-hosting.md

 DEVELOPMENT branch URL:
 https://moise-new-practice.vercel.app/
-DM: rename the subdomain to contain the word development, so that it is clear which is which, using the moise-practice-development.vercel.app
+DM: rename the subdomain to contain the word development, so that it is clear which is which, using the moise-practice-development.vercel.app(done)

 DM: go to Slack.com and connect the 2 new GitHub repos to Slack.
-Maybe you can do it directly in the Slack app, but maybe you'll have to go do slack.com.
+Maybe you can do it directly in the Slack app, but maybe you'll have to go do slack.com.(done)

 # more Github/Vercel practice